< Home / Estate Planning

 Probate is the public process of filing and validating a will in court.
 The probate process allows claimants to come forward and ask for payment of debts owed by the estate.
-The probate court will oversee the distribution of the assets in the estate either according to the terms of a valid will or under Arizona law if there is no will.
+The probate court will oversee the distribution of the assets in the estate either according to the terms of a valid will or under North Dakota law if there is no will.
 Some assets avoid probate including:

 Life insurance and annuity contracts with a valid beneficiary designation

 Assets held in joint tenancy with rights of survivorship

 Assets held in living trusts

 The many benefits that you will experience with a living trust should not be ignored or put off - they are too valueable to you and your beneficiaries.